-Excerpted from Rabbi Dr. Norman J. Lamm’s Derashot Ledorot: A Commentary for the Ages – Numbers, co-published by OU Press and Maggid Books
+Excerpted from Rabbi Dr. Norman J. Lamm’s Derashot Ledorot: A Commentary for the Ages – Numbers, co-published by OU Press, Maggid Books, and YU Press; Edited by Stuart W. Halpern

 Does it pay to be good?
 This is a question one often hears – and asks – as a sign of frustration.
 Usually, it is just an expression of momentary disappointment and serves a cathartic function.
 But sometimes, and with some people, and especially if repeated often enough, it is elevated from a query of complaint to a philosophy of life, and from a passing mood to a firm moral judgment.
 So let us ask ourselves the question rather seriously: Does it pay to be good?